peterhinch/micropython-async/TUTORIAL.md

 The need for Linux and the Unix build may be avoided by using [micropip.py](https://github.com/peterhinch/micropython-samples/tree/master/micropip).
 This runs under Python 3.2 or above.
 Create a temporary directory on your PC and install to that.
-Then copy the contents of the temporary direcory to the device.
+Then copy the contents of the temporary directory to the device.
 The following assume Linux and a temporary directory named `~/syn` - adapt to suit your OS.
 The first option requires that `micropip.py` has executable permission.